 Superannuation funds are important and poorly implemented

 Australia prepares its people for retirement by requiring them to save a portion of their income in “superannuation funds”, which currently hold about $3 trillion dollars’ worth of citizen wealth.
 In 2025, the required proportion of income saved will increase to 12 percent.
 Considering the enormous wealth this system controls, it’s important for the system to work well.
-It doesn’t.
-Among the 31 recommendations given in a recent government report, most are regulations that stop the funds from, essentially, stealing money from working people.
+Unfortunately, a recent government report pointed out significant failures:

 If there were no unintended multiple accounts (and the duplicate insurance that goes with them), members would have been collectively better off by about $2.6 billion a year.
 If members in bottom-quartile of … products had instead been in the median of the top-quartile … they would collectively have gained an additional $1.2 billion a year.

-Most people know nothing about investing, nor should they need to—the system should do the hard work of getting them the best deal.
+In fact, the last time I checked the data, every single large retirement fund was outperformed by Vanguard's global index (over a 10-year period).
+Most workers know nothing about investing, nor should they need to—the system should do the hard work of getting them the best deal.
 To do this, the government report recommends the creation of a committee that would help people choose the best 10 (or fewer) funds to invest in.
-I don’t like committees and I don’t like round numbers, primarily because they're indicative of poor reasoning.
-(On what basis do we believe the committee is competent?
-And why the best 10 or fewer funds and not 9, or 8, or any other number?)
+In other words, the report’s solution is essentially to hire people who will solve the problem.

 A fundamental overhaul of the system might be a better fix.
 The goal of my proposed system is to maximize the long-run returns.
-This is a toy model, so there are obvious issues with it, but I think it could be modified into a system that would work well.
+First, we will build a basic model, and then fix the primary issue.
+Still, there are obvious issues with it, but I think it could be modified into a system that would work well.
 If you want to point these issues out, please recommend a fix as well.